Maria Ilyinichna Ulyanova: Biography

 In 1908-1909 Maria lived in Paris and studied at the Sorbonne, where she received a teaching diploma in French.
 In the summer of 1910, hiding from arrest, Maria worked as a home teacher in the village of Leppenino near the station Terijoki (Grand Duchy of Finland).

 Maria was arrested again in May 1912, and was later deported to Vologda.
 From February to April 1915 in Moscow she studied at the Sisters of Mercy.
 In the summer of 1915 Maria went to the Western Front (Russian Empire) with a medical-nutrition detachment.

 Since 1915, Maria was part of the Moscow organization of the RSDLP, corresponding with the Foreign Bureau of the Central Committee.
 After the February Revolution of 1917, she was co-opted into the Bureau of the Central Committee of the RSDLP.

 Maria took an active part in the development of the Social Democratic and then the Communist press in Russia.
 From 1900 until 1917 she worked for Iskra, in 1917-1929 she was a member of the editorial board of Pravda.

-Since 1903 - in the Secretariat of the Central Committee of the RSDLP.
-Member of the Bureau of the Central Committee of the RSDLP from 1917.
+Since 1903, she was in the Secretariat of the Central Committee of the RSDLP.
+She was a member of the Bureau of the Central Committee of the RSDLP from 1917.

-Maria was a member of the Central Control Commission of the CPSU from 1925 to 1934, a member of the Presidium of the CCC of the CPSU (1932-1934), then a member of the Soviet Control Commission under the SNK of the USSR from 1935.
+Maria was a member of the Central Control Commission of the CPSU from 1925 to 1934, a member of the Presidium of the CCC of the CPSU (1932–1934), then a member of the Soviet Control Commission under the SNK of the USSR from 1935.

 In 1935, she was appointed to the Central Executive Committee of the Soviet Union.

-Maria Ilinichna Ulyanova died on June 12, 1937 of heart disease in Moscow.
+Maria Ilinichna Ulyanova died on June 12, 1937, of, as it was reported, heart disease in Moscow.
 The urn with her ashes in is buried in the Kremlin wall.